Red Wings vs. Bruins Player Props Betting Odds

 Alex DeBrincat Props

-Alex DeBrincat is a key piece of the offense for Detroit with 13 total points this season.
-He has scored nine goals and added four assists in eight games.
+Alex DeBrincat has racked up 13 total points (1.2 per game) this season.
+He has nine goals and four assists.

 DeBrincat Recent Games